-Our keynote speakers are influential scholars, who join the conference to make crucial contributions in keynote sessions.
+Our plenary speakers are influential scholars, who join the conference to make crucial contributions in plenary sessions.
 In our 2021 conference, we are honoured to welcome the following speakers:

-Dr. Robin Broad, Professor of International Development at American University’s School of International Service and a John Simon Guggenheim Fellow.
+Robin Broad is a Professor of International Development at American University’s School of International Service and a John Simon Guggenheim Fellow.
 She heads SIS’s International Development Program’s unique curricular offerings on rethinking globalization and development and on environment and development with a focus on social, environmental, and economic accountability.
 She has a wide range of professional experiences – from international economist in the US Treasury Department and US Congress to work with civil-society organizations in the Philippines and El Salvador.
-Her most recent work is a book called The Water Defenders: How Ordinary People Saved a Country From Corporate Greed (2021) co-authored with John Cavanagh.

 Lochner Marais is a Professor of Development Studies at the Centre for Development Support at the University of the Free State (UFS).
 He is also an honorary professor at the Sustainable Minerals Institute (University of Queensland, Australia).
 He serves on the editorial board of Habitat International and is also the Speciality Chief Co-editor for the Cities in the Global South section of the journal, Frontiers in Sustainable Cities.
 His research interests include housing policy, small cities and towns (mining and renewable towns and cities) and public health focusing on children.
 In addition to concentrating on each of these themes separately, he focuses on integrating them.
 Marais has authored, co-authored and compiled more than 250 research reports, including 180 refereed articles in peer-reviewed journals or books.
 These include 127 journal articles and 48 book chapters.
 He has also co-edited nine books.
 He has a specific passion for creating and managing interdisciplinary projects and prefers research focusing on real-world problems in housing policy, mine-community relations and mine closure and urban health.